AdobeDocs/cc-libraries-api/src/pages/integrate/guides/getting-data/index.md

 ```

 > **Info**
-> Note that above, for simplicity we are naively slicing off from the `url` query the rendition argument the CC Libraries API provides by default, which is `:rendition;size=200`.
+> Note that above, for simplicity we are naively slicing off from the `url` query the rendition argument the Libraries API provides by default, which is `:rendition;size=200`.
 Slicing this off gives you a full-size image, which in many cases may not be ideal due to size.
 If you have a specific size in mind, you can change `200` to another value, or keep the query in tact.

 **What it does**